JoshimOfficial/FIPY_downloader/readme.md

 ## Installation

-You need you just clone this repo like:
+You just need to clone this repo like:

 ```groovy
 git clone https://github.com/JoshimOfficial/FIPY_downloader.git